xpresserjs/documentation/xjs-cli.md

 ```

 ## Stacks
-The stack command is a utility command that helps you when run multiple bash commands. <br/>
+The stack command is a utility command that helps you when running multiple bash commands. <br/>
-For Example most times we want to delete the build directory before we rebuild or run series of commands, we end up running something like this
+For Example, most times we want to delete the build directory before we rebuild or run series of commands, we end up running something like this
 ```sh
 rm -rf ./build && some-other-command && npm run build
 ```